Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ## Features

-The website has just the one webpage and utilises a hide or Display function to toggle between the three game sections: 1.
-Home page/Start Screen 2.
-Main Game Screen 3.
-End Screen.
+The website has just the one webpage and utilises a hide or Display function to toggle between the three game sections: Home page/Start Screen, Main Game Screen and End Screen.
 The game incorporates the following features:

 ### Home screen/Start Screen